judy2k/hipcat/README.md

 ## Contributing to hipcat

-You want to contribute??
+You want to contribute?
 Love you!

 There's some stuff you should know: